IMvampireXD/Script-API-Utilities-Package/README.md

 import { CustomEvents } from "./utilities/custom-events.js";
 import { EntityUtils } from "./utilities/entity-utilities.js";

-console.warn( MathUtils.getRandomNumber(1, 5) ); //Returns random number between 1 and 5.
+// Returns random number between 1 and 5.
+console.warn( MathUtils.getRandomNumber(1, 5) );

-const player = DimensionUtils.getPlayerByName("Steve"); // Get the player "Steve" by name, easily by using the library.
+// Get the player "Steve" by name, easily by using the library. const player = DimensionUtils.getPlayerByName("Steve");

 // Check if the player is in Survival, easily by using the library. if (EntityUtils.isSurvival(player)) {

-  InventoryUtils.saveInventory(player); // Save the Inventory of the player, easily by using the library.
+ // Save the Inventory of the player, easily by using the library.
+  InventoryUtils.saveInventory(player);

 }

 // Check if a player has dropped a Item, easily by using the library.
 CustomEvents.detectPlayerDropItem((event) => {

-  world.sendMessage(`§a${item.typeId}§r was dropped by §2${player.name}§r!`)
+  world.sendMessage(`§a${item.typeId}§r was dropped by §2${player.name}§r!`);

 })
 ```